Charlotte Douglas International Airport

-Established in 1935 as Charlotte Municipal Airport, the airport was later renamed for Ben Elbert Douglas Sr., who was mayor of Charlotte when the airport was first built.
-In 1982 the airport was renamed again, this time to its current Charlotte Douglas International Airport.
+Established in 1935 as Charlotte Municipal Airport, the airport was later renamed as Douglas Municipal Airport for Ben Elbert Douglas Sr., who was the mayor of Charlotte when the airport was first built.
+In 1982, the airport was renamed again, this time to its current Charlotte Douglas International Airport.

 In 2019, CLT was the 11th-busiest airport in the United States in terms of passenger traffic, having processed over 50 million passengers, and fifth-busiest in terms of aircraft operations, ranking sixth globally.
 In 2021, CLT grew to the sixth busiest airport in the United States.
 Charlotte is a fortress hub for American Airlines, which operates the majority of the airport's flights.
-The airport has four runways and one passenger terminal with 115 gates across five concourses.
+The airport has 3 operating runways and one passenger terminal with 124 gates across five concourses.
 A commercial-civil-military facility, the airport is home to the Charlotte Air National Guard base and its host unit, the 145th Airlift Wing of the North Carolina Air National Guard.